 I meet the client right where they are.
 Their challenges, suffering, confusion, searching, questioning, etc. is what guides the process.
 I listen deeply and attune to where the individual finds themselves so that together we can come to better understand who they are, what they are dealing with, how their issues arose in the first place, and how change might be effected.
 This mutuality (working together in a related way) is what builds a constructive therapeutic relationship and container.
 I bring all of my psychological and analytical understanding, my years of experience in the field, my own humanity and life experience with me into the work, and call upon whatever may be most helpful at any given time.
 Asking sensitive and focused questions to support deeper understanding is part of the process.

-At times an individual comes into analysis because they have had life experiences which they do not understand, such as synchronicities, visions, fantasies, numinous (sublime) and or personal dreams, premonitions, spiritual awakenings, near death experiences, etc..
-As a Jungian analyst, I also work in the arena of the symbolic, the archetypal, the spiritual and the unknown and greater mystery of things.
-There are many times when individuals seek to understand their inner symbolic life, which arises in such ways as mentioned above.
+At times an individual comes into analysis because they have had life experiences which they do not understand such as synchronicities, visions, fantasies, numinous (sublime) and or personal dreams, premonitions, spiritual awakenings, near death experiences, etc..
+As a Jungian analyst, I also work in the arena of the symbolic, the archetypal, the spiritual, the phenomenological, and the unknown and greater mystery of things.
+There are many times when individuals seek to understand the symbolic in their lives, which arises in such ways as mentioned above.
 When this is the case I carefully gather the client’s associations to these symbols, to help guide the interpretation and meaning-making.
-Where possible I further support this symbolic work by finding links to myths, fairy tales, visual art, literature, popular culture, etc., a process called amplification.
+Where possible I further support this symbolic work by finding links to myths, fairy tales, visual art, literature, popular culture, science, the world of nature and phenomena, etc., a process called amplification.